KatVolkova/pick-a-recipe/README.md

 ![Show ingredients and instructions buttons mobile](/assets/images/readme/features/recipe-card-buttons-mobile.webp)

 The "Show Ingredients" button displays a list of ingredients for a particular recipe.
 The "Show Instructions" button displays a list of instructions for a particular recipe.
-A user can choose to either click one of the buttons to display ingredients or instructions only or click both buttons and see the lists either side by side in desktop version or one underneath the other for mobile screens.
+A user can choose to either click one of the buttons to display ingredients or instructions only or click both buttons and see the lists either side by side in the desktop version or one underneath the other for mobile screens.

 ![Ingredients list](/assets/images/readme/features/recipe-card-lists-desktop.webp)

 ![Instructions list](/assets/images/readme/features/recipe-card-lists-mobile.webp)

-When the list is displayd the text on the button changes to "Hide Ingredients"/"Hide instructions".
+When the list is displayd, the text on the button changes to "Hide Ingredients"/"Hide instructions".

 ![Hide instructions and ingredients buttons](/assets/images/readme/features/hide-ingredients-instructions-buttons.webp)